 Dips in engagement rate can be one of the first signs of trouble due to the cascade effect it has upon message filtration and sender reputation.

 To improve engagement rates, separate long-term inactive contacts from your mailing lists.
 Repeated sends to these contacts drive down engagement rates.
 These contacts can always be returned after being reactivated in a targeted re-engagement campaign.

 Sending volume is another major factor in deliverability.
 Spam filters will look for both spikes in traffic as well as a high overall volume.

-Ideally, you would like to keep sending volume as low as possible, while maintaining some consistency over time.
+Ideally, you would like to keep sending volume as low as possible while maintaining some consistency over time.
 Realistically, this isn’t always an option.
-Focus first on preventing major jumps in email volume, then work to cut unnecessary sends.
+Focus first on preventing significant jumps in email volume, then work to cut unnecessary sends.

 Let us know what you think:

 - What email deliverability metrics do you monitor?